In situ visualization of regional-scale natural hazards with Galaxy and Material Point Method: Overview and motivation

 \section{Overview and motivation}

 \IEEEPARstart{L}{andslide} runouts are regional-scale events that can bury whole towns (e.g., 2018 Southern California mudflows that followed a series of wildfires, 2014 Oso landslide caused 43 fatalities in the US) or devastate entire regions (e.g., 2016 Kaikoura, New Zealand earthquake recorded 100,000 landslides within a 12,000 sq. km area).
 The frequency of these regional-scale landslides is increasing with devastating earthquakes, extreme precipitation, and wildfires caused by climate change.
 Even in these risk-prone communities, where the residents are aware of the threat posed by the landslides, the residents repeatedly show indifference to these threats and consequently fail to act.
 The human capacity to deny danger endangers lives and property~\cite{kim2020public}.
-In 2020, twenty-two extreme events cost the United States \$95 billion in damages.
+In 2021, twenty extreme events cost the United States \$145 billion in damages.
 The underlying problem is the uncertainty of the actual event and a lack of understanding of its potential impacts.
 How to communicate the reality of potential risk to a diverse group of individuals, who must understand and support a complex set of actions that reduce the risk for the whole community?

 Visualization is the key to communicating scientific results effectively to engineering decision-makers and the public.
 Given the limited cognitive capacity in humans, visualizing the complex threats as images enhances the brain's capacity to perceive opportunities and make decisions.
-Visual representation of complex information reduces the cognitive load on human information processing and increases human ``absorptive capacity" for problem-solving~\cite{kahneman2012human}.
-However, these visualizations must be physically sound to be perceived as realistic and accepted as valid.
+Visual representation of complex information reduces the cognitive load on human information processing and increases human ``absorptive capacity" for problem-solving~\cite{kahneman1983cost}.
+However, these visualizations must be physically sound to be perceived as realistic and accepted as valid. \Cref{fig:oso3} shows a realistic rendering of an early-stage landslide runout.
 Visualization is also context and user-specific, i.e., different users may be interested in different aspects of the experimental or simulation data sets.
 Hence, the same data set may be represented in several forms – perhaps at varying levels of detail, emphasizing or deemphasizing different regions and features, and employing different visualization techniques to best present the information.